zabbix/zabbix/templates/app/veeam/backup_replication_http/README.md

 ## Tested versions

 This template has been tested on:
-- Veeam Backup and Replication, version 13.1.1.18
+- Veeam Backup & Replication, version 13.1.1.18

 ## Configuration